-An easy and cold hardy ground-covering succulent selected by the Berkeley Botanic Garden, to only 6" tall forming clumps to 2 ft wide that trail over walls or containers or create an colorful mat, the evergreen leaves turning red in winter.
-Summer flowers are bright yellow daisys nearly covering the plant from late spring into summer.
+An easy and cold hardy ground-covering succulent, selected by the Berkeley Botanic Garden.
+Growing to only 6" tall, forming clumps to 2 ft wide that trail over walls or containers or create a colorful mat.
+The evergreen leaves turning red in winter.
+Summer flowers are bright yellow daisies, nearly covering the plant from late spring into summer.
 Sun to part shade is best in very well-drained soil with at least occasional summer water once established.
 Surprisingly frost hardy, accepting temperatures below 0F into USDA zone 6.

 Delosperma sanguinea 'Kirstenbosch'

 Another hardy South African ice plant, this to only 2-3" tall spreading to 18" or more per season, with narrow leaves and stems of soft blue-gray with overlying burgundy tones in cold weather.
 The flowers are somewhere between crimson and plum appearing from late spring to mid-autumn and accenting the foliage beautifully.
 Seems an easy grower in poor soil and bright light.
 Summer water greatly speeds growth.
 We have this in several stock plantings in mixed containers - a lovely sight.
 Reported frost hardy to -20F, USDA zone 5; we'll go with upper zone 6 or zone 7 especially in places receiving winter wet.